-Karen Mulholland – L2 Yoga Teacher/Senior YTT Mentor
+Karen Mulholland – Registered Senior Teacher, Senior YTT Lecturer & Mentor

 Realising that there was so much more to yoga than asana (posture), Karen completed a two year Yoga Teacher Trainer’s qualification.

 Having experienced the benefits of a regular yoga practice, Karen now enjoys sharing her learning and the benefits of yoga with others.
 Karen teaches a flowing vinyasa style of yoga including general, gentle and prenatal classes, where students are encouraged to work at a level that is suitable to their needs.

 Karen’s personal practice, diagnosis of food intolerances and subsequent dietary changes have led her to a deeper connection with the body and the challenges of staying in the moment.
 Listening to the body and accepting what it is telling you is a tough lesson to learn.
 It teaches us that everyday is different and as a result our practice of yoga should reflect these differences.